 \subsection{Existing Vibrotactile Toolkits}

 Vibrotactile actuators such as eccentric rotation mass vibration motors (ERM), linear resonant actuators (LRA), voice coil actuators (VCA), or piezoelectric actuators (PIEZO) create mechanical vibrations via electromagnetic motions.
-Each actuator type and model has distinct voltage ratings, frequency responses, and vibration characteristics, making it challenging for designers to explore different configurations for wearable tactile devices.
-To assist the design process, various vibrotactile toolkits have been developed.
-These toolkits abstract low-level technical details and offer intuitive design interfaces, so researchers and designers can concentrate on creating vibration effects without being overwhelmed by the complexities of electronic, mechanical, and software design.
+Each actuator type and model has distinct voltage ratings, frequency responses, and vibration characteristics, making it challenging for designers to explore different configurations when creating wearable tactile devices.
+To assist their design process, various vibrotactile toolkits have been proposed.
+These toolkits abstract low-level technical details and offer intuitive design interfaces, so designers can concentrate on creating vibration effects without being overwhelmed by the complexities of electronic, mechanical, and software design.

 Vibrotactile prototyping toolkits can be categorized into those for education purposes and those for design purposes.
 Toolkits for education purposes often have simple compact widgets and limited output channels so they can teach novice users about the basics of haptic feedback and the design of simple vibration effects.
 For example, the TECHTILE toolkit was composed of a microphone, a signal amplifier, and two actuators \cite{minamizawa2012techtile}.
 Audio signals were captured by the microphone, amplified through the amplifier, and delivered to the actuators.
 The Stereohaptics toolkit used a similar principle, enabling users to create, record, and playback simple haptic waveforms, making haptic design accessible through familiar audio tools \cite{israr2016stereohaptics}.